Fiber vs. 5G Home Internet: Which Is Better?

 Our verdict: Get fiber if you need top-quality Wi-Fi, but choose 5G to save cash

 Fiber really is the way to go.
-No matter how way you look at it, fiber beats out 5G home internet (and every other type of internet).
+No matter which way you look at it, fiber beats out 5G home internet (and every other type of internet).
 Fiber is faster, more reliable, and not too expensive.

 That said, if you’re really looking for a budget bargain, then go for 5G home internet.
 You can get some sweet deals on 5G, and you don’t have to worry about data caps or extra fees either.
 Also, a lot of places in the United States have 5G home internet access where fiber isn’t available.